picotech/picosdk-ps9000-ni-labview-examples/README.md

 * PicoScope 9321
 * PicoScope 9341-25

+#### PicoScope 9400 Series

+* PicoScope 9402-05
+* PicoScope 9402-16
+* PicoScope 9404-05
+* PicoScope 9404-16

 ### Installing software

-* Download the *PicoScope9200* software for PicoScope 9200 Series models or *PicoSample* software for PicoScope 9300 Series models from our [Downloads page](https://www.picotech.com/downloads).
+* Download the *PicoScope9200* software for PicoScope 9200 Series models or *PicoSample 3* software for PicoScope 9300 Series models or *PicoSample 4* software for PicoScope 9400 Series models these can be found on our [Downloads page](https://www.picotech.com/downloads).

 ### Programmer's Guides